markqvist/LXMF/README.md

 ## Caveat Emptor

-LXMF is alpha software, and should be considered experimental.
+LXMF is beta software, and should be considered experimental.
 While it has been built with cryptography best-practices very foremost in mind, it _has not_ been externally security audited, and there could very well be privacy-breaking bugs.
 If you want to help out, or help sponsor an audit, please do get in touch.

 ## Installation